Amimul-Basher/practice/readMe.txt

-I am trying to learn git
+I am trying to learn git.
+Want to see how changes in the github repository effects local repository